dnanexus/dx-toolkit/Readme.md

 http://wiki.dnanexus.com/Downloads, or by building only a portion of the toolkit that doesn't require them.

+**Note:** There is a known incompatibility (in compiling dxcpp) when using GCC 4.7 with Boost 1.49.
+Please either use the GCC 4.6 series, or Boost 1.50+.

 ### Ubuntu 12.04

     sudo apt-get install make python-setuptools python-pip python-virtualenv g++ cmake \